DafeO-hub/DafeOnosuStudentApp/README.md

 This code challenge is about creating a Full-stack solution for users to manage a set of students showcasing CRUD operations

 ## Description
-Implement CRUD operations with a students DB which contains:
+Implement CRUD operations with a students DB which is a full stack arctitceture that has:
-1. Backend
+1. Backend Architecture
-2. Frontend
+2. Frontend Architecture

-## How to set it up
+## Solution

 ## Technolgies used
-Angular was used fr the frontend
+Angular version 11 and above was used for the frontend <br />
 ASP .Net 3.1 the backend to accomodate visual studio 17